Wild pitch gives Mariners win over A’s

 It was just the third time in his first MLB season where Gilbert failed to pitch past the third inning and one of those — a two-inning start vs. the White Sox on June 26 was due to a rain delay and eventual postponement.
 The other shortened outing came in the second start of his career.
 He pitched just 2 2/3 innings vs. the Tigers before being lifted.
 It was an outing that felt eerily similar in so many ways, including a pitch-filled third inning (39 pitches vs. the Tigers) that forced him out of the game.
 And it was also the last time the Mariners lost a game in which Gilbert had started.

-The Mariners bullpen did what it has done all season, kept Seattle in the game.
+Doing what it has done all season, the bullpen kept Seattle in the game.
 J.T.
 Chargois replaced Gilbert and struck out Mitch Moreland to end the interminable third inning.

 He also worked a scoreless fourth.

 Anthony Misiewicz (fifth) and Casey Sadler (sixth) each added scoreless frames.
 However, Drew Steckenrider couldn’t maintain the one-run lead provided by Haniger.
-With one out in the seventh, Steckenrider fired a 1-2 fastball that stayed up in the zone was lofted to right field by No. 9 hitter Aramis Garcia.
-The ball somehow stayed just inside the foul pole and barely cleared the wall just over the 326 foot sign for Garica’s third homer of the season.
+With one out in the seventh, Steckenrider fired a 1-2 fastball that stayed up in the zone was lofted to right field by Garcia, the No. 9 hitter.
+The ball stayed just inside the foul pole and barely cleared the wall just over the 326 foot sign for Garica’s third homer of the season.

+But Paul Sewald pitched a scoreless eighth and Kendall Graveman, making back-to-appearances for the fourth time this season, tossed a scoreless ninth to keep the game at 4-4.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.